9 Crucial Ways Captain America: The Winter Soldier Affects The Marvel Universe

 Most of the world in the Marvel Cinematic Universe believes that Nick Fury (Samuel L. Jackson), the director of S.H.I.E.L.D., is dead and buried under a tombstone with a Pulp Fiction quote on it, but the truth is that the guy is just as alive as he has ever been… just forced to stay on the down-low for a little bit.
 After faking his death in Captain America: The Winter Soldier in order to avoid future assassination attempts, Fury has entered into an even more shadowy world than he was in before and must make all of his moves very quietly.
 You can expect that this will have an important impact on just how involved he is reassembling The Avengers in the upcoming Age of Ultron, but he will still be a key player.

 Sam Wilson (Anthony Mackie) was living the quiet life of a veteran before meeting Captain America while out for a jog, but that turned out to be an event that would change his life forever.
 Armed with a specialized flight suit that he war while working as a Pararescueman, Sam is a full-fledged superhero by the time the credits start to role on Captain America: The Winter Soldier, and it’s a gig that he seems to enjoy.
 He is ready to fight alongside Cap through thick and thin, and will continue helping him in his quest to track down The Winter Soldier and teach him about his real past.
 Whether this partnership will be featured in The Avengers: Age of Ultron or not is still a mystery, but we’re crossing our fingers that it will be.

 In the comics, Maria Hill’s biggest moment came during the famous "Civil War" arc when the character was made the new director of S.H.I.E.L.D. and managed to piss off just about every superhero around with a registration act.
 We can’t say if anything like that is being planned for the big screen just yet, but we do know that Hill is doing a bit of moving around.
 After many, many years with S.H.I.E.L.D. and being side-by-side with Nick Fury during the faking of his death, Hill is now moving into the private sector and taking a position somewhere in Stark Industries.

 What’s the best way to describe S.H.I.E.L.D. after the events featured in Captain America: The Winter Soldier?
 Is it "destroyed"?
 Maybe "decimated"?
 "Dismantled"?
 "Demolished"?
 No matter what adjective you choose, the point is that the world’s most powerful clandestine organization in the Marvel Cinematic Universe is no more.
 It turns out that some of the most powerful figures in the agency – the most notable being World Security Council Member Alexander Pierce (Robert Redford) – were actually agents of HYDRA looking for a way to take S.H.I.E.L.D. down from the inside and eliminate any and all future forces from attacking them.
 Captain America, Black Widow, Falcon, Maria Hill and Nick Fury did their part to stop the latter from happening, but they couldn’t stop the former.
 Not only will this have a major impact on all future Marvel Studios films, it should have a huge impact on the television adventures as well.

 Captain America was one of the first superheroes to battle the forces of HYDRA, combatting the organization’s forces back when it was simply the Nazi’s deep science division during World War II, but he definitely won’t be the last.
 As shown in The Winter Soldier, HYDRA forces may be underground, but they are definitely still active and dangerous ("cut off one head, two more shall take its place.").
 The group’s plan to take out all of its existing and potential threats on Earth with S.H.I.E.L.D.’s Project Insight failed, but they still have many weapons in place – including the leadership of Baron Wolfgang von Strucker (Thomas Kretschmann) and the "miracles" Scarlet Witch and Quicksilver.

 Maybe.
 First, he was captured by HYDRA and experimented on.
 Then he got knocked off of a train riding along a cliff-side.
 Then he got recaptured, brainwashed, turned into an assassin with zero memory of his prior life and sent on a mission to kill his childhood best friend.
 To put it kindly, life has not been kind to Bucky Barnes (Sebastian Stan).
 That said, things are definitely starting to turn around for him.
 By the end of the Captain America sequel he has not only managed to rebel against his programming – saving the life of the man he was told to murder – but has also started to put together the pieces of his past life.
 He will probably still be lurking in the shadows during The Avengers: Age of Ultron, but expect him to once again be a key figure in the upcoming Captain America 3.

-Crossbones will have his time in the spotlight.Crossbones, also known as Brock Rumlow, has an incredibly important role to play in the saga and history of Captain America, and that ball really started rolling with Captain America: The Winter Soldier.
+Crossbones, also known as Brock Rumlow, has an incredibly important role to play in the saga and history of Captain America, and that ball really started rolling with Captain America: The Winter Soldier.
 Played by Frank Grillo, Crossbones is introduced in the Marvel Cinematic Universe as an undercover field agent for S.H.I.E.L.D. who is actually allied with HYDRA and simply waiting for a moment to show his true colors.
 He is an important antagonistic force in the movie, with key battle scenes against both Captain America and Falcon, and his final scene leaves the character in a fascinating place.
 After HYDRA’s plan has fallen apart, Crossbones is left as a charred, barely-alive mess of a man – plenty of motive to look for revenge.

 And speaking of "revenge," with the introduction of HYDRA, we can only assume this last, bonus plot speculation.

-Bonus: Red Skull has to be a major factor eventually ... right?At the end of Captain America: The First Avenger, Red Skull (played by Hugo Weaving) made direct contact with the Tesseract and was teleported off to… somewhere.
+At the end of Captain America: The First Avenger, Red Skull (played by Hugo Weaving) made direct contact with the Tesseract and was teleported off to… somewhere.
 We’ve now seen five full features since the villain’s last appearance, but hopefully Marvel is planning something down the line to bring him back in epic fashion and explain just exactly where he has been this whole time.